 FAB Skin Lab Retinol Serum 0.25% Pure Concentrate

-First Aid Beauty’s retinol serum is safe for sensitive skin types and beginner users.
-It includes retinol and peptides to brighten the complexion, reduce fine lines, and firm the skin.
-The serum also includes hyaluronic acid, aloe, colloidal oatmeal, and ceramides.
-These nourishing ingredients calm the skin and boost hydration and moisture, helping offset any potential abrasive side effects caused by retinol.
+First Aid Beauty's retinol serum is safe for sensitive skin and beginners.
+It includes Retinol and peptides to brighten the complexion, reduce fine lines, and firm the skin.
+The serum also contains hyaluronic acid, aloe, colloidal oatmeal, and ceramides.
+These nourishing ingredients calm the skin and boost hydration and moisture, helping offset any potential abrasive side effects caused by Retinol.

 What is the difference between Retinol and Retinoic acid (tretinoin)?

 Retinol and Retinoic acid, similar to all other retinoids, are derivatives of vitamin A. Retinol is a gentler type of retinoid, available over the counter (OTC).
 In contrast, retinoic acid is available only by prescription.
-Although pure retinol is more gentle, it is still highly effective in improving acne and fine wrinkles conditions.
+Although pure Retinol is gentler, it is still highly effective in improving acne and fine wrinkles.
 You just need to commit to using it regularly for at least six to twelve months before seeing results.
 Retinol takes longer to work because it is less potent.
-Combing retinol with niacinamide adds hydration to the skin and significantly reduces the irritation usually related to retinoids.
+Combining Retinol with niacinamide adds hydration to the skin and significantly reduces the irritation usually related to retinoids.

 Conclusion